Swap76/Learn-Deno/docs/videos/index.md

 # Videos

-This section includes link to informative videos seprated by diffrent topics for woking in Deno.
+This section includes link to informative videos separated by different topics for working in Deno.

 ## Introduction